tim-koko/website/content/en/labs/_index.md

 ### Participation and Registration

 Participation in the Tim&Koko Lab is free of charge.
+All you need to bring is your laptop.
+An internet browser is required for the labs.
 As spots are limited, we recommend registering early.
 Simply sign up through our registration form to secure your spot.

 ### Target Audience